al4669/quirk/README.md

 - **Self-hostable** - Run entirely from your own server or filesystem

 Even when using quirk.uk, your data never leaves your browser.
 The server only delivers the application files.

+**GitHub board loading**: Even when loading boards from GitHub URLs, the data is fetched once and becomes completely local.
+No ongoing connection or tracking.

 ## Architecture